Why You Shouldn’t Use Eggshells for Tomato Plants (and What to Do Instead)

 Contents

-Many strange gardening hacks circulate the internet, from coffee grounds to banana peels to tea bags.
+Many strange gardening hacks circulate on the internet, from coffee grounds to banana peels to tea bags.
 Purportedly, adding these household materials to your garden soil improves plant growth.
 Many sources recommend adding eggshells to tomato plants for a fertilizer boost.
 Does science back this claim, or is it an urban soil myth?

 Eggshells are a rich source of calcium carbonate and trace amounts of magnesium, phosphorus, and other minerals.
+Tomato plants need these to grow successfully and avoid problems like blossom end rot.

-They can be a helpful mineral fertilizer for tomato plants, but there are some key caveats to understand.
+Eggshells can be a helpful mineral fertilizer for tomato plants, but there are some key caveats to understand.
 Let’s dig into everything you need to know about using eggshells in your tomato beds.

-University research indicates that composting is the best way to make the minerals in eggshells available to your plants.
 Some anecdotal reports also suggest that dried eggshells can also deter slugs from feeding on young tomato transplants because the sharp edges of the shell dehydrate the slug’s body, but there isn’t much evidence or science to prove this claim.

-Depending on how you add them to your garden, eggshells may provide some nutrient and pest-deterrent benefits.
 The most notable reason you’d want to add eggshells to tomato plants is as a calcium enhancement to reduce blossom end rot.

 Some evidence suggests that calcium deficiency is linked to blossom end rot in tomatoes, while others find that a lack of calcium does not cause blossom end rot, and the issue is far more complex.
 Both studies have the same basic causes listed for why a plant cannot uptake calcium from the soil, so in both cases, they’re right!